Family Floer program and non-archimedean SYZ mirror construction: Mirror construction

 \subsection{Choice-independence of transition maps}

 In this section, we aim to prove the induced homomorphism $\varphi_{jk}$ in (\ref{varphi_jk_eq}) does not depends on the various choices, so the transition map $\psi_{jk}=\varphi_{jk}^*$ in (\ref{psi_jk-eq}) is well-defined.
-The philosophy behind this statement comes exactly from the gauge equivalence of (weak) bounding cochains as introduced in \cite[\S 4.3]{FOOOBookOne}, but it is used in a more non-archimedean way.
+The philosophy behind this statement comes exactly from the gauge equivalence of (weak) bounding cochains as introduced in \cite[\S 4.3]{FOOOBookOne}, but it is only some inspiration and we never use it directly.

 \begin{thm} The transition maps $\psi_{jk}$ or $\varphi_{jk}$ are independent of the choices of $F$, $\mathbf J$, $\mg$. \end{thm}

 Suppose we differently choose $F'\in \mathcal U\subset \diff_0(X)$ (\S \ref{sss_Fuk_trick_transition_map}), and we also differently choose $\mJ'=(J'_s)$, and $\mg'=(g'_s)$ (\S \ref{sss_A_homotopy_equivalence_local_chart}).
 Similar to (\ref{check_m_F(Ji)-eq}, \ref{check_M-mF_j-eq}, \ref{M^Fj_MI^Fj-eq}, \ref{check_mC_mF_j-eq}, \ref{mC_mF,j-eq}), we can use these data to obtain